latex3/unicode-math/README.markdown

     make install-sys

-Afterward you usually have to regenerate the TeX Live file databases:
+Afterward you may have to regenerate the TeX Live file databases:

-    mktexlsr
+    texhash

 See `make help` for further information.